 We generate revenue primarily through the sales of our resin spectacle lenses.
-Our revenue increased by 12.7% from RMB1,561.3 million in 2022 to RMB1,759.6 million in 2023.
+Our revenue increased by 17.1% from RMB1,759.6 million in 2023 to RMB2,060.8 million in 2024.

-We principally sell our products to customers in the PRC, other Asian countries such as India and Japan, the United States and Europe such as the Netherlands, Germany and Italy.
-Our sales in most geographic locations across the world increased, of which, the sales in Mainland China increased significantly to 29% as compared to 2022, primarily attributable to an increase in the number of orders as well as the appreciation of U.S. dollar against Renminbi.
+We principally sell our products to customers in the PRC, other Asian countries such as India and Japan, Americas such as the United States, Canada, Argentina and Brazil and Europe such as the Netherlands, Germany and Italy.
+As compared to 2023, our sales in most geographic locations across the world increased, of which, the sales in Mainland China recorded a year-on-year increase of 13.9% compared to 2023, primarily attributable to an increase in the number of orders as well as the appreciation of U.S. dollar against Renminbi.

-We recorded an increase in our revenue in both the standardised lens segment and customised lens segment.
-Revenue from standardised lens and customised lens increased by 12.9% and 16.7% in 2023 as compared to 2022, respectively.
+We recorded an increase in our revenue in the multifunctional lens segment, standardised lens segment and customised lens segment.
+Revenue from multifunctional lens, standardised lens and customised lens increased by 32.4%, 8.8% and 11.8% in 2024 as compared to 2023, respectively.
 Such increases were mainly due to more orders from customers and the appreciation of U.S. dollar against Renminbi.